Th30neAnd0nly/Psi/README.md

 # STILL TESTING

 ## Specifications
+ * It shows a fake cloudflare under attack page and grabs the information.
  * Gets The Information About browser and Device of User.
  * Get the exact location coordinates.
  * Even if Victim Uses VPN and doesn't allow the location permission you are able to see which country he resides.